 - Eligible to work in Canada;

-- Hold a strong record of academic achievement;
+- A strong record of academic achievement;

 - Enthusiasm for discovery-based research and intellectual curiosity;

-Prospective faculty supervisors must be:
+Prospective faculty or postdoctoral supervisors must be:

-- Affiliated with the McDonald Institute, or have astroparticle physics research based in Canada;
+- Affiliated with the McDonald Institute or have astroparticle physics research based in Canada;

 - Be available for hands-on, discovery-based learning over the course of the program;